TelME: Teacher-leading Multimodal Fusion Network for Emotion Recognition in Conversation: Method

 \subsubsection{Attention-based modality Shifting Fusion}

-The emotional features from the enhanced student networks have the potential to impact the emotion-relevant representations of the teacher model, providing information that may not be captured from the text.
+The emotional features from the enhanced student networks can impact the teacher model's emotion-relevant representations, providing information that may not be captured from the text.
 To fully utilize these features, we adopt a multimodal fusion approach where feature vectors from the student models manipulate the representation vectors from the teacher, effectively incorporating non-verbal information into the representation vector.
 To highlight non-verbal characteristics, we concatenate the vectors of the student models and perform multi-head self-attention.
 The vectors of non-verbal information generated through the multi-head self-attention process and emotional features of the teacher encoder enter the input of the shifting step (Figure \ref{fig:figure_4}).
 We are inspired by ~\citet{rahman2020integrating} to construct the shifting step.
 In the shifting step, a gating vector is generated by concatenating and transforming the vector of the teacher model and the vector of the non-verbal information.

 where <,> is the operation of vector concatenation, $R(x)$ is a non-linear activation function, $W_1$ is the weight matrix for linear transform, and $b_1$ is scalar bias. $F_{attention}$ is the emotional representation vectors of non-verbal information. $g_{AV}$ is the gating vector.
 The gating vector highlights the relevant information in the non-verbal vector according to the representations of the teacher model.
 We define the displacement vector by applying the gating vector as follows.